scaleway/ai-pulse-nvidia-trt-llm/docs/01-setup.md

 ![Infrastructure Setup](images/setup/infra_setup.png)
 ## Validation
-Here we will show how you can connect to the Instance and validate that the
+Here we will show how you can connect to the Instance and validate the install (You could also retrieve this IP from the terraform output)
 1. Connect to your Scaleway Console
 2. Retrieve your instance public ip from the console
 ![Public IP retrieving](images/setup/public_ip_ssh.png)
-3. Connect to your instance using ssh client
+1. Connect to your instance using ssh client
 ```
 ssh root@$PUBLIC_IP
 ```
-4. Validate that you have the right configuration (2*H100-PCIE) and right drivers using the nvidia-smi command
+1. Validate that you have the right configuration (2*H100-PCIE) and right drivers using the nvidia-smi command
 ```
 nvidia-smi
 ```